-With the average tax refund rising to just over $3000, it can seem to many filers that the refund check is a fabulous spring income boost that will help with bills, vacation plans, or that shiny new toy you’ve been eying.
+According to National Taxpayer Advocate’s “Annual Report to Congress,” the average tax refund in 2021 was $2,775.
+Many filers see the refund check as a fabulous spring income boost that will help with bills, vacation plans or that shiny new toy you’ve been eying.
 But is it really ideal to receive such a large sum back from the government?
-Don’t forget the fact that the $3000 you happily take back in April is YOUR money, which you have loaned interest-free to the government.
-So if getting a huge lump sum back is how you make financial ends meet every spring, consider these tips for making the most of your money.
+Don’t forget that the nearly $3,000 you happily take back in April is your money, which you loaned interest-free to the government.
+If getting a huge lump sum back is how you make financial ends meet every spring, consider these tips for making the most of your money.

 In order to reduce your tax return, you will need to reduce the amount of tax withheld from each paycheck.
 This can feel a little tricky because you do not want to end up owing money at the end of the fiscal year.
-The IRS provides a withholding calculator that will help you determine how to fill out the W-4 form with your employer.
-Your goal is to maximize the amount of money you take home every month, and end up with a small tax return—think about $500 or less—at the end of the year.
+The IRS provides a withholding calculator to help you determine how to fill out the W-4 form with your employer.
+Your goal is to maximize the amount of money you take home every month, and end up with a tax return of about $500 or less at the end of the year.
 That small return provides you with a safety net in case of miscalculation but does not give the government all the money that could be earning you interest.

 Do some homework to find out where you will be able to earn some interest on that money.
-ING Direct, Ally, and FNBO Direct are all online banks that offer high yield savings accounts.
-While the interest from these accounts will not allow you to retire early, they will certainly earn you more money than Uncle Sam will get you for holding onto the same amount of money.
-With an automatic deduction every month to one of these banks, you won’t even notice the missing money and you’ll be earning, to boot.
+ING Direct, Ally and FNBO Direct are all online banks offering high-yield savings accounts.
+While the interest from these accounts will not allow you to retire early, they will earn you more money than you’ll get from Uncle Sam holding onto the same amount of money.
+With an automatic deduction every month to one of these banks, you won’t even notice the missing money, but you will be earning.
 Here are some more tips on how to use your tax refund.

 Don’t Go on Autopilot